Foreign Market Development Program (FMD)

 - identify new markets or new uses for the agricultural commodity or product.

-Each year, FAS announces the FMD application period and criteria in the Federal Register.
+Each year, FAS announces the FMD application period and criteria on its website and via Grants.gov.
 Organizations apply for the FMD program through the Unified Export Strategy (UES) process, which allows applicants to request funding from multiple USDA market development programs through a single, strategically coordinated proposal.
 FAS reviews the proposals and awards funds to applicants that demonstrate the potential for effective performance based on a clear, long-term strategic plan.